nehagargSeequent/DeployAppToCloud/INSTRUCTIONS.md

   bash service_principal.sh "<_subscription_id_>" "<_service_principal_name_>"
   ```

 >***Note**: Store service principal output, you would need it later.
-It needs Owner permissiongs to be able to create and manage Azure resources and to be able to assign permissions to  the cluster managed identities.*
+It needs Owner permissions to be able to create and manage Azure resources and to be able to assign permissions to the cluster managed identities.*

 4. #### Create github repository secrets.
 - Store below as github repository secrets (Go to repo -> Settings -> Secrets -> New repository secret)